The Framework

 BANTU (Support Documentation) and BALAI RAYA (Community Platform)

 BANTU provides an easy-to-use documentation platform for support, enabling users to troubleshoot issues or learn how to use various services.
-BALAI RAYA acts as a community platform, fostering interaction between local businesses, government agencies, and end users.
+BALAI RAYA acts as a community platform, fostering interaction between local businesses, government agencies, and general Malaysians.

 Example use cases: